paldhous/ucsc/2015/investigative-policy/md_raw/class9.md

 ![](./img/chcf_59.jpg)

-Again, take some time to consider how this visualization of the data works, in relation to the principles we discussed in the opening session.
+Again, take some time to consider how this visualization of the data works, in relation to the principles we discussed in the opening slides.

 #### From dashboards to stories